$10 Flat Rate Shipping. Free Shipping for hygain.com.au orders over $99

 The minimum amount of roughage for horses is 1.5% of their body weight per day.
 Bodyweight (in kgs) x 0.015 = kgs of roughage per day.

+If your horse has access to good quality pasture then it will be able to meet its roughage requirements by grazing.
+This is the ideal scenario that permits them to graze as needed, and keep their digestive “wheels turning.”
 However, if the pasture is poor in quality or there are bare areas, multiple patches of weeds, or places where your horse is not grazing, then the question of whether your horse is meeting its roughage requirement is harder to answer and it’s likely you need to supplement pasture with hay.

 Limited pasture, or the complete absence of pasture, is a problem that many horse owners face.
 Thankfully, by supplying your horse with a minimum of 1.5% of its body weight in kg of good quality hay per day, you can keep their stomach acid within the healthy range.
+You should weigh your hay in order to gain an understanding of what 1.5% of a horse’s bodyweight looks like.
+This easy exercise can be an eye-opening experience!
+It’s easy to underestimate your horse’s requirements and leave them short-changed on roughage.

 Another good indicator is to look for leftover hay from the previous feed; if your horse has finished all of its hay, then there’s a good chance it is standing around with an empty stomach.
 Remember—we want horses to always have access to roughage to ensure they are utilizing their stomach acid!